Kindmind mindfulness classes are held at the beautiful Old Coach House Healing centre in Marsden, Huddersfield, West Yorkshire.

 to share and learn ways to be happy and fulfilled and to plant the seed of mindfulness wherever possible.

-Sally Edward (founder)
+Sally Edward (founder/TEACHER)

 "I have found mindfulness practice to be absolutely essential for me to live a full and authentic life.
 I have experienced its power to heal and to put me back in touch with my true self and own innate wisdom.